Frequently Asked Questions

 What are your rates?

-My Packages begin from $2600.
+Collections begin from $3200.
 Fill in the contact form, if you’d like to include some information regarding your wedding and I will send you Package details or we can tailor a package for you.

 How long do we have you for on the day?